 CHECK-IN & PICK-UP

-Parents of campers will be asked to cancel registrations for children who have shown respiratory symptoms within two weeks of the start of any camp event.
-Parents will be required to sign a form stating that their children have not exhibited any symptoms of COVID-19 for 14 days prior to camp and have not knowingly come into contact within anyone who tested positive for COVID-19 during the same period.
+Parents of campers are asked to cancel registrations for children who have shown respiratory symptoms within two weeks of the start of any camp event.
+Parents are required to sign a form stating that their children have not exhibited any symptoms of COVID-19 for 14 days prior to camp and have not knowingly come into contact within anyone who tested positive for COVID-19 during the same period.
 We recommend but do not require that families quarantine their children at home for one week prior to the start of camp.

-We recommend but do not require mask wearing for staff and campers at check-in and for off-site visits, such as the petting zoo and Visitor Center at Petit Jean State Park.
+We require staff to wear masks during check-in.
+Parents were encouraged but not required to wear masks at check-in.
+We recommend but do not require mask wearing for campers at check-in and for off-site visits, such as the petting zoo and Visitor Center at Petit Jean State Park.

 CLEANING & SANITIZING

 We have deep cleaned and sanitized all camp buildings.
 While we have always had cleaning and sanitation procedures in place, we are taking additional, more stringent precautions to keep campers and staff safe.
-Shower stalls will be sanitized daily.
-Sinks, countertops, toilet seats and handles, doorknobs and other frequently touched surfaces will be sanitized three times daily.
-Bunks, mattresses and furniture will be sanitized between events.
+Shower stalls are sanitized daily during summer camp.
+Sinks, countertops, toilet seats and handles, doorknobs and other frequently touched surfaces are sanitized twice daily.
+Bunks, mattresses and furniture are sanitized between events.
 We have strengthened our regular procedures for cleaning and sanitizing the dining hall and kitchen.
 We have increased the amount of hand sanitizer placed throughout camp (every cabin has a hand sanitizing station).
 We encourage frequent and thorough hand washing.